 My life changed with the birth of our 5th child in 2000, with my ordination in 2004, and most recently with a 2011 diagnosis of Colon Cancer.
 After surgery and months of Chemotherapy, I returned to good health, thanks to the prayers of many parishioners and family and the skilled hands of many doctors and nurses.

 As I was returning to full strength at my High Tech engineering job, though, I felt a second call.
 I started wondering whether God had more in store for me than managing the development of software projects.
-After about a year of discernment of God’s will, Deb and I decided that we would heed God’s call to enter full-time Ministry in the newly founded Catholic Community of Billerica.
+After about a year of discernment of God’s will, Deb and I decided that we would heed God’s call to enter full-time Ministry in the newly formed Catholic Community of Billerica.

 What’s your story?